catalyst-cloud/catalystcloud-docs/source/compute/resize-instance.rst

 Via orchestration tools
 ***************************

-Like the command line method, you will need to source an openRC file before you continue with any of the following.
-Once you have your openRC file sourced, you will be able to continue with any of the following methods.
+Like the command line method, you will need to source an OpenRC file before you continue with any of the following.
+Once you have your OpenRC file sourced, you will be able to continue with any of the following methods.